 Please note that medicines may not be kept in classrooms or in cloakrooms; please take them straight to the School Office so that they can be stored safely.
 As an alternative you are very welcome to come to school to give medicine to your child yourself.
 Non prescribed medication must not be sent in to school.

-We would like to be told if your child has any medical condition which might occur at school, such as migraine, acute allergies etc.
+It is important that you inform us of any medical condition which might affect your child at school, such as migraine, acute allergies etc.

-If your child is asthmatic, you are offered the choice of either asking us to supervise the use of his/her inhaler as described above, or to have your child totally responsible for their own dosage and safe keeping of their own inhaler.
-Please let us know your choice.
+If your child is asthmatic, you are offered the choice of either asking us to supervise the use of his/her inhaler, or to have your child totally responsible for their own dosage and safe keeping of their own inhaler.
+Please let us know your preference.